mattjklassen/TorchAudioSplines/README.txt

 # ----- Brief Description -----
 #
-# inputs: t is float assumed from 0 to 1, and c is an array (tensor) of n=k+d B-spline coefficients
+# inputs: t is float assumed from 0 to 1, c (or bcoeffs) is an array (or tensor) of n B-spline coefficients,
-# compute value of spline f(t) for input t, with bcoeffs c, and the usual knot sequence t_i:
+# k is number of subintervals, d is degree (default 3), knotVals is the knot sequence, with usual default:
 # 0,0,0,0,1/k,2/k,...,(k-1)/k,1,1,1,1  (so t_i goes from i=0 to N, with N=n+d+1=N+4 if d=3)
+# compute value of spline f(t) for input t in interval [0,1]
 # where f(t) = sum of c_i B^3_i(t) for i = 0,...,N-d-1=N-4
 #
 # computeSplineVal(d, k, c, t) computes f(t)
+# computeSplineVal2(d, bcoeffs, knotVals, t) computes f(t)
 # newBsplineVal(d, k, j, t) computes one B-spline B^d_j(t)
 #